International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 More Can Be Done to Mainstream Health Targets

-Of the three MIPAA pillars, the second pillar, “Advancing health and well-being into old age,” was least prioritized in the sample of 15 plans analyzed in this report.
-Whereas 12 of the plans reviewed addressed comprehensive assessments for supporting environments, and 11 plans had targets to include older persons in countries’ development processes, only 9 plans addressed more holistic approaches to health.
+Of the three MIPAA pillars, the second, “Advancing health and well-being into old age,” was least prioritized in the sample of 60 plans analyzed in this report.
 All of the plans have at least one health-related target, but many are not comprehensive across the spectrum of MIPAA’s health-related themes.
 This trend does not appear to be related to country development status.
-For example, both the state of California’s and Nepal’s plans address only one aspect of health.
-However, these gaps may be sufficiently covered in other policy documents beyond the scope of this analysis.
-Of the plans analyzed, 12 out of 15 plans (80 percent) did include targets to train care providers and health professionals and prevent noncommunicable diseases, respectively.
-These two themes are the most common MIPAA policy issues to be included in the plans, but such measures are often mere targets that do not offer a policy solution or funding to realize these goals.
+For example, the plans of Austria, California, Finland, Ghana, Indonesia, Nepal, Nigeria, Ukraine, and Vietnam all address only one aspect of health rather than taking a more comprehensive approach to healthy aging, while Brazil, Costa Rica, and Peru’s plans do not address any of the health policies under this MIPAA pillar.
+However, we recognize that these gaps may be sufficiently covered in other policy documents beyond the scope of this analysis; for example, national health and social protection plans.

 Creating Age-Friendly Environments Important to Enhance Older Persons’ Quality of Life